Accounting for scalar non-Gaussianity in secondary gravitational waves: Conclusion

 \acknowledgments

-I thank Prof.~L.~Sriramkumar for useful discussions at various stages of this manuscript.
+I thank L.~Sriramkumar for useful discussions at various stages of this manuscript.
+I also thank Jens Chluba, V.~Sreenath and Caner Unal for their helpful comments.
 I thank the Indian Institute of Technology Madras (IIT-M), Chennai, India, for financial support through half-time research assistantship.
 I acknowledge support from the Science and Engineering Research Board, Department of Science and Technology,Government of India, through the Core Research GrantCRG/2018/002200.
-I acknowledge the use of cluster computing facility at the Department of Physics, and the High Performance Computing Environment (HPCE) at IIT-M where various numerical computations of this work were carried out.
+I acknowledge the use of cluster computing facility at the Department of Physics,and the High Performance Computing Environment (HPCE) at IIT-M where various numerical computations of this work were carried out.